 Is It Possible to Retain Your Driver’s License After a Florida Fleeing to Elude Charge?

-One particularly problematic aspect of receiving a fleeing to elude a law enforcement officer charge in Florida is the problem of license suspension.
+One particularly problematic aspect of receiving a fleeing to evade a law enforcement officer charge in Florida is the problem of license suspension.
+For many, their vehicle is inextricably tied to their earning potential, as if they are unable to make their commute to work, then they will be unable to earn.

 For this reason, saving your driver’s license can be a very important thing.
 Luckily, with the support of a high-quality attorney, it is possible to retain some limited driving privileges.
-There exist two options for this:
+There are two options for this:

 How Much Will Legal Representation From an Attorney at The Law Place in Florida Cost You?

 As there are several financial complications involved with a charge of fleeing to elude a Florida law enforcement officer, you may be thinking twice about securing the support of a high-quality attorney.
-The astronomic fines, the complications in getting to your job caused by losing access to your vehicle, and other financial strains can pile up and seem too much to bear, especially on top of legal fees.
+The fines, complications in getting to your job caused by losing access to your vehicle, and other financial strains can pile up and seem too much to bear, especially on top of legal fees.

 Luckily, The Law Place in Tampa, FL., is a law firm that offers complete transparency regarding our fee system.
 While we cannot give you a guaranteed quote on this website without speaking to you first, we can give you a price as soon as we know the specific details of your case.
 This is because no two Florida law cases are the same.
 The specifics required for your defense, the events surrounding the charge, and the criminal history of the accused will differ on a client by client basis.
 For this reason, giving an exact quote without the full story is impossible.